ColinKennedy/nvim2/README_6.md

 - :Rg is so annoying.
 It changes the size of the window!
+ - It's because of `vim.opt.laststatus = 3`, somehow.
+Make a reproduction
+- Remove the "Searching..." dialog from nvim-rg.
+And its other s:Alert calls

 - viI mapping doesn't work anymore.
 FIX
 - Add groups to all vim.api.nvim_create_autocmd( commands